 | Supply (Generation) | Competitive Supplier | Yes |

-Step 1: Check Your Current Contract
+Step 1: Check Your Current Contract for Fees

-Step 2: Compare Natural Gas Rates
+Step 2: Compare Natural Gas Rates and Bonuses

-A Fixed Rate locks in your price per therm for the duration of the contract, usually 6, 12, or 24 months.
-This is generally the safest bet for budgeting, as your rate won’t change even if market prices skyrocket during a blizzard.
-A Variable Rate fluctuates with the market.
-While it may be cheaper in the short term, it can unexpectedly spike, leading to painful bill shock.
-For peace of mind and stability, we strongly recommend choosing a fixed-rate plan.
+You will generally see two main types of plans: fixed and variable.
+A fixed rate locks in your exact price per therm for the full duration of the contract, usually 12, 24, or 36 months.
+This is almost always the safest and most reliable bet for household budgeting, as your rate won’t change even if wholesale market prices skyrocket during a winter blizzard.
+A variable rate fluctuates monthly with the volatile energy market.
+While it may look deceptively cheap in the short term, it can unexpectedly spike, leading to painful bill shock.
+For genuine peace of mind, we strongly recommend choosing a fixed-rate plan.

-Step 3: Vet the Supplier
+Step 4: Vet the New Supplier

-Step 4: Confirm the Switch
+Step 5: Confirm the Switch

-Step 5: Verify the Change
+Step 6: Verify the Change and Grace Period

 Common Myths About Switching Gas Companies